gadget-inc/js-clients/packages/react/README.md

 React hooks are available to help you manage the authentication state of your application.

 ### `useSession()`
 Returns the current session, equivalent to `await api.currentSession.get()` or `useGet(api.currentSession)`, but uses Promises for an easier interface.
-Throws a Suspense promise while the session is being loaded
+Throws a Suspense promise while the session is being loaded.

 ### `useUser()`
 Returns the current user of the session, if present.
 For unauthenticated sessions, returns `null`.
-Throws a Suspense promise while the session/user are loading
+Throws a Suspense promise while the session/user are loading.

 ### `useAuth()`
 Returns an object representing the current authentication state of the session.
 Throws a Suspense promise while the session is being loaded.

-`user` - the current `User`, if signed in. similar to `useUser`
+`user` - the current `User`, if signed in.
+Similar to `useUser`.

-`session` - the current `Session`. similar to `useSession`
+`session` - the current `Session`.
+Similar to `useSession`.

-`isSignedIn` - set to `true` if the session has a user associated with it (signed in), `false` otherwise
+`isSignedIn` - set to `true` if the session has a user associated with it (signed in), `false` otherwise.

 ```tsx
 export default function App() {